The Best Same-Day Crown Guide in Murrieta

 Gum Disease

 Periodontal disease destroys the bone around a crowned tooth exactly as it does any other.
-The crown survives; the tooth holding it loosens and is lost.
+The crown survives; the tooth holding it loosens and is eventually lost.

 Hard-Object Habits